 Between 2013 and 2015, a Lithuanian man orchestrated a phishing campaign where he targeted employees at two large companies, Facebook and Google.
 He was sending spoofed invoices from a supplier that both companies used, Taiwanese computer maker Quanta Computer.
 Prior to sending these invoices, the man registered a company in Latvia under the same name to make these funds requests more believable.
 How sophisticated were these attacks?
 The 50-year-old man forged invoices, contracts, and letters that falsely appeared to have been executed and signed by executives and employees of Google and Facebook, and which bore false corporate stamps embossed with the company’s names.

 Before being caught, the man managed to obtain $23 million from Google and $98 million from Facebook.
-While Google has reported they were able to recover all of the lost funds, Facebook reports that they were only able to recover “most” of it.
+Google has reported they were able to recover all of the lost funds.
+Facebook reports that they were only able to recover “most” of it.

 In March 2019, the US based company Diesel Jeans filed for bankruptcy.
-The company cited that multiple incidents of invoice fraud, over the span of three years, lead to the company losing $1.2 million, contributing to its already mounting financial troubles.
+The company cited that multiple incidents of invoice fraud, over the span of three years.
+This lead to the company losing $1.2 million.
+This contributed to the companies already mounting financial troubles.

 Is Your Company Vulnerable?

 A UK finance survey states that in 2018, “smaller firms were less likely to have experienced invoice fraud, about one in twenty being targeted, compared to one in four larger firms.”
 With those statistics, it can be said that every company has the potential to receive fraudulent invoices, no matter what their population size.
-This survey also states that the use of social engineering to obtain personal and financial information was a major contributor to the fraud losses.
-While all of this may seem daunting, businesses today cannot just ignore this threat as the reputable and financial losses stand to be great.
+This survey also states that the use of social engineering to obtain personal and financial information was a major contributor to fraud losses.
+Businesses today cannot just ignore this threat as the reputable and financial losses stand to be great.
 So, how can you shrink your target size?

 Many policies can be put into place to help slow down a malicious attacker, such as: